Aug 5, 2020

 For a complete look at federal and state action related to the coronavirus, visit MWC’s Coronavirus (COVID-19) Facts and Resources website.

-On Thursday, May 28, Governor Northam made the following announcement in regards to Virginia’s COVID-19 response:
+On Wednesday, August 5, Governor Northam made the following announcements in regards to Virginia’s COVID-19 response.

 >>Jump to Virginia Local Action